BrodeyH/OtakuSync/README.md

 # 🎌 OtakuSync
 **Watched Anime List Importer for Trakt**

-OtakuSync is a Python-powered utility (`trakt-importer.py`) that transforms your anime watchlist into a Trakt watch history.
-It enriches titles using IMDb and Episodate, auto-tags favorites, fills in missing data, and exports your anime library into Trakt-compatible formats—ready for clean, instant import.
+OtakuSync is a Python-powered utility (`trakt-importer.py`) that syncs your anime watchlist directly into Trakt history.
+It enriches titles using IMDb and Episodate, auto-tags favorites, fills in missing data, and generates Trakt-compatible exports for seamless import.

+No more manual logging—just pure anime flow. ⚔️📺

 ---

-## 📦 Features
+## ✨ Features

-- 🔍 Enriches anime titles with episode info and IMDb IDs
+- 🔍 Enriches anime titles with IMDb IDs and episode info
-- 🧠 Automatically parses `SxxExx`, `1x12`, or freeform episodes
+- 🧠 Parses formats like `S01E12`, `1x12`, and freeform notes
-- 🏷️ Flags entries with "favorite" for Trakt auto-rating (10)
+- 🏷️ Flags "favorite" entries and auto-rates them 10
-- 🔁 Includes retry logic for failed IMDb lookups
+- 🔁 Retry logic for failed lookups
-- ✅ Verifies IMDb IDs against Trakt's database
+- ✅ Verifies entries with Trakt’s API
-- 📄 Exports both `.json` and `.csv` for Trakt import
+- 📄 Outputs `.json` and `.csv` for Trakt import
-- 🗂️ Tracks watch status and separates unmatched titles
+- 🗂️ Tracks viewing progress and unmatched titles

 ---